 By optimising your website with keywords and phrases targeting specific phrases your ideal client is already searching for, you can get in front of exactly the right people, without spending a fortune on an expensive ad campaign.

-You might be thinking “but social media is free, I’ll stick to that”.
+You might be thinking “but social media marketing is free, I’ll stick to that”.
 But remember that you’re at the mercy of the algorithms and your reach can be unpredictable.

 One of the benefits of SEO is that it can help you to increase the number of organic visitors to your coaching site.
 This could mean more potential coaching clients for you.

 If you have a love-hate relationship with social media like me, you’re probably breathing a sigh of relief!

 If you’re willing to invest some time and effort (or outsource), SEO can really pay off.
 Even better, with SEO there’s a tipping point and once your content starts ranking, you could reap the benefits for years to come.

 SEO helps Google and Bing to understand your services.
 Your website is more likely to show up at the top of the search results if it’s optimised for search.

 Being featured on page 1 of Google conveys credibility and trust and potential clients are more likely to click on your link than if you’re languishing on page 47!